rickydeancodingmachine/buzzbangbizz/README.md

 - git
 - node 10.x - Either directly from [nodejs.org](https://nodejs.org), or using the [n package](https://npmjs.com/package/n) or on a Mac using [brew](https://brew.sh/).
 - yarn 1.7+ - Either directly from [yarnpkg.org](https://yarnpkg.com/en/), or on a Mac using [brew](https://brew.sh/).
-- mysql community earliest 5.x - https://dev.mysql.com/downloads/mysql/
+- mysql community earliest 5.x - https://dev.mysql.com/downloads/mysql/ (if you don't want to install this, included is a docker-compose.yml file.
+If you have docker, you can spin up this image which contains mysql. )

 ## Quickstart